$42 | 2 hours | 1.5 miles

 Excellent tour experience

-Portland by the Foot is the top-rated tour company in Maine on Tripadvisor and consistently rated five-stars.
+Portland by the Foot is the top-rated tour company in Portland on Tripadvisor and consistently rated five-stars.

 Free cancellations

 Cancel up to 24 hours in advance for a full refund.
 No trip insurance needed!
-We know that plans can change — that’s why we offer a generous cancellation policy.
+I know plans can change — that’s why I offer a generous cancellation policy.

 Value for your money

 Book directly on this website for the best price.
-If you get tickets elsewhere for more, let us know and we’ll re-book you at the lower rate!
+If you get tickets elsewhere for more, let me know and I’ll re-book you at the lower rate!

-To get your preferred tour time and to avoid missing out, we highly recommend booking as soon as possible.
+To get your preferred tour time and to avoid missing out, I highly recommend booking as soon as possible.

 FAQ